My calculations can't be right?

 If you have less than 15 lbs to lose 0.5 lbs/week is ideal.

 If i makes you feel better, the average women I know that is working out 5 days a week is losing at 1700-2100 total calories (depending on age, height and weight).
 At this point, concentrate on weight training with some minor cardio.
-If your goal is to tighten your body up, then muscle preservation is key.
+If your goal is to tighten your body up, then muscle preservation is key.0 -

-What Aaron said
+What Aaron said0

 Thanks guys, that's all very useful.